Mittelstand · Automotive supply

 Frequently asked.

-German OEM purchasing reads engineering depth as the load-bearing claim.
-The US OEM commodity desk reads landed-cost, in-region capacity, and program-risk reduction as load-bearing.
-Same supplier, same parts, two different reading orders.
-The German register opens with capability.
-The US register expects to open with the supplier's USMCA RVC position, the US or Mexico plant footprint, and the named OEM program reference.
+German OEM purchasing judges engineering depth as the load-bearing claim.
+The US OEM commodity desk judges landed-cost, in-region capacity, and program-risk reduction as load-bearing.
+Same supplier, same parts, two different evaluation orders.
+The German sales language opens with capability.
+The US buyer expectations expects to open with the supplier's USMCA RVC position, the US or Mexico plant footprint, and the named OEM program reference.
 Quality and engineering sit beneath, as supporting proof.

-A Market Entry Sprint rebuilds the OEM dossier, RFQ response, capability deck, and category claim in six to ten weeks.
-A Cross-Border Build covers the multi-channel US OEM presence over three to six months, including the Mexico-corridor read where relevant.
-A Group Partnership runs monthly retainer with a twelve-month minimum for groups with multiple US OEM programs.
-Pricing is confirmed in discovery, not on the public site.
+A Market-Entry Marketing Sprint rebuilds the OEM dossier, RFQ response, capability deck, and category claim in six to ten weeks.
+A Cross-Border Marketing Build covers the multi-channel US OEM presence over three to six months, including the Mexico-corridor evaluate where relevant.
+A Global Marketing Partnership runs monthly retainer with a twelve-month minimum for groups with multiple US OEM programs.
+Pricing is discussed after GMA sees the company, market, and work needed.

-Inquiry through the contact form and a discovery conversation.
-Send the current OEM dossier, the last three US RFQ responses, the last three stalled threads, and the home-market reference list.
+Inquiry through the contact form.
+Share the current OEM dossier, the last three US RFQ responses, the last three stalled threads, and the home-market reference list.
 Response within one business day.

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-When a US OEM dossier decision carries legal, customs, or tax implications, the firm flags it and defers before execution.
-NHTSA, EPA, and OEM program homologation are coordinated through the firm's licensed counterparts, not by GMA.
+GMA works inside the parameters they set.
+When a US OEM dossier decision carries legal, customs, or tax implications, GMA flags it and defers before execution.
+NHTSA, EPA, and OEM program homologation are coordinated through GMA's licensed counterparts, not by GMA.

 If the US OEM keeps routing the RFQ through commodity and never through the program engineer, describe the file.